waldoj/nga-moving-target-indicator-modernization-software/00_RFQ.md

 ## 3.1 Scope

 The scope of this effort is to develop capabilities to ingest, discover, retrieve and visualize MTI data (STANAG 4607, STANAG 4676, and mission data) in the cloud across multiple security domains.
+To fulfill the objectives for performance of this task order, the Vendor must meet the user needs described in the following subsections.
+Please note that, in subsequent sprints, we may refine these objectives to ensure we are continually meeting user needs.
+In agreement with the product owner, we may modify, add, retract, or reprioritize elements from the backlog.

 **3.1.2 Develop capabilities using agile software development practices:** The offeror shall deliver capabilities defined by epics and user stories managed from an evolving and prioritized program backlog.
 The program backlog shall be established and maintained by the Government-assigned product owner in collaboration with the offeror’s agile development team.